While it is tempting to think that after creating and launching a website you are done, that would be inaccurate.

-When we are talking about website performance, we are not only focusing on your end users computer device (PC vs Mac) but we are also referencing if they are using a tablet and/or a mobile device.
-No matter the device that they use if your website is optimized it will load quickly and provide a more enjoyable experience for them.
+When we are talking about website performance, we are not only focusing on your end-users’ computer, windows vs mac, but also if they are using a tablet and/or a mobile device.
+No matter which device they use, with an optimized website their experience is improved through a quicker load time.

 According to a late 2018 Hubspot report, 32% of marketers say visual images are the most important form of content for their business.
 It is clear we all love images.
 They grab user’s attention and with strategically placed images your site looks beautiful.

 However, using excessive photos, or photos that are large in size, can slow down your website’s loading speed.

 It is easy to rectify this issue.
 To optimize you can:

 - Use brand-new photo formats, such as WebP or JPeg XR, to help reduce picture size by 20 to 50 percent without compromising the original quality.

 - Alternatively, save the photo as PNG or JPEG

 - Decrease the total picture size in any editor, including in PhotoShop